Mental Health on College Campuses

-There is growing concern about the state of mental health on college campuses.
-With the number of students who have gone to seek help increasing by 50% in the last year, it is an issue that cannot be ignored.
+There is growing concern about the state of mental health on college campuses, with the number of students who have gone to seek help increasing by 50% in the last year.
 A survey carried out showed that 33% of all students surveyed reported feeling depressed in the past 12 months.
-55% of them reported feelings of anxiety while close to 90% felt overwhelmed with the responsibilities.
+55% reported feelings of anxiety, while close to 90% felt overwhelmed with the responsibilities.
 9% of all surveyed students reported having thoughts of suicide over the last year.
 The sad fact about these figures is that 40% of the students do not seek help.

 Mental Health Crisis On College Campuses